quixio/quix-streams/docs/tutorials/anomaly-detection/tutorial.md

 Create one for each topic used by your `Application`.

-> [!NOTE]
+!!!
+NOTE

-> Any missing topics will be automatically created for you upon running the application.
+    Any missing topics will be automatically created for you upon running an `Application`.

 #### Our Topics
 We have one output topic, named `price_updates`: